Metal Slug (1996 video game): Reception and legacy

+In a retrospective review, AllGame's Brett Alan Weiss and Kyle Knight praised its unique hand-drawn visual style, refined gameplay, simple controls, intense action, humor and replay value but criticized the game's slowdown when many objects are present on-screen, the overall length and found the music to be average.
+Knight regarded the title as one of the best side-scrolling shooters on Neo Geo.
+Jeuxvideo.com's nuktos praised the colorful graphics, humor, gameplay and sound design but criticized its short length.
+It was included in the 2010 book 1001 Video Games You Must Play Before You Die.

 Metal Slug spawned a series of six sequels, a remake and four spin-offs.
 Marco Rossi appears as a playable character in the tag-team fighting game NeoGeo Battle Coliseum.
-Several developers have also created games similar to Metal Slug such as Demon Front, CT Special Forces, Alien Hominid, Commando: Steel Disaster, and Mercenary Kings.
+Several developers have also created games similar to Metal Slug such as Demon Front, CT Special Forces, Alien Hominid, Commando: Steel Disaster, Apocalypse Max: Better Dead Than Undead, and Mercenary Kings.